Site Background

 We may collect data relating to the products you buy, billing address, method of payment, and payment details.

-We collect data from you when you submit a review, comment or other content to our websites or on our social networking pages, and when you contact us.
-In addition, we may track when you like us or share our content through Facebook, Twitter, Instagram or other social networking platforms.
-Please see our Cookie Policy for more information.
+We collect data from you when you engage with us.
+This might occur if you submit a review, comment or other content to our websites or on our social networking pages, and when you contact us or correspond with us.

-There may be instances where we process criminal record checks, but this is only done where necessary, aligned to local laws and is strictly limited to specific people in our teams.
+There may be instances where we process criminal record checks, but this is only done where necessary for job applicants, in accordance with applicable legal requirements.
+Access to this type of data is strictly limited to specific people in our teams, on a "need to know" basis.

 You can, of course, always browse our websites without registering or submitting your personal information to us.